 A groundbreaking team has developed a new, milder approach using a mixture of iron chloride (FeCl₃) and potassium chloride (KCl) to chlorinate and dissolve iridium.
 This breakthrough process avoids the need for high-temperature treatments and chlorine gas, operating under moderate conditions that are both energy-efficient and safer for the environment.

-The "dry aqua regia" method operates by dissolving iridium in a molten salt solution, which is a mixture of iron chloride and potassium chloride.
+The “dry aqua regia” method works by dissolving iridium in a molten salt solution of iron chloride and potassium chloride.
 Unlike conventional methods that require harsh chemicals and extreme temperatures, this process operates at lower temperatures (typically between 630–670 K), significantly reducing energy consumption.
-The iridium is chlorinated and oxidized to iridium (III) ions, which dissolve into the molten salt.
-This new method is notable for its ability to treat iridium under milder conditions, making it a safer and more environmentally friendly option compared to traditional recycling processes that often produce hazardous gases or require high-energy inputs.
+The iridium is chlorinated and oxidized to iridium(III) ions, which dissolve in the molten salt.
+This new method is notable for its ability to treat iridium under milder conditions, making it a safer and more environmentally friendly option than traditional recycling processes, which often produce hazardous gases or require high-energy inputs.

 In the “dry aqua regia” treatment, iridium is chlorinated and dissolved by the iron chloride–potassium chloride mixture.
 During the process, iridium is oxidized to iridium (III) ions, which dissolve in the molten salt.
 The dissolution speed of iridium is slower than that of other PGMs, such as platinum and palladium, with a maximum dissolution rate of 0.05 mol·m²·h⁻¹ observed at 670 K. However, this slower rate is not a drawback, as it indicates that iridium can be treated at milder conditions without the need for extreme temperatures.